 Things To Pack Before Moving Abroad

 Things To Pack Before Moving Abroad wasn’t something I thought about carefully back in 2013 when my parents made the decision to move us to the U.S. I was 13, excited but clueless, leaving all the planning to adults.
 Looking back now, I realize how many small things we packed that made life easier during our first year and what I wish we had brought along.
-These are the essentials that truly helped us settle in a new country and feel closer to home.
+These packing lessons taught me what truly matters when starting a new life abroad — comfort, memories, and smart preparation.

 1. Important Documents in One Folder